 Drop me a line if you want to work together on something cool.

-Originally from the mountains of east Tennessee, my family moved to the Netherlands when I was eight.
+Originally from the hills of east Tennessee, my family moved to the Netherlands when I was eight.
 A few trips to the Rijksmuseum, and my love of art was cemented.
 I also fell in love with exploring new places and cultures.
 After receiving a BA in Art History from Furman University in Greenville, SC, (where I also discovered the darkroom!), I moved to Santa Fe where I worked in an art gallery, Houston where I learned about community building through the arts, and finally to D.C. where I went to graduate school for New Media and Photojournalism at the Corcoran College of Art+Design.
 I still live here, but now it's on a house barge in the Washington Channel.